 Alex began his career as a software engineer at Apple Computer where he worked on the Mac OS and Powerbook computers.
 Alex graduated with a bachelor’s degree from Rice University.

 Mary Lou Song

-Mary Lou Song is CEO of FuelX and a veteran Silicon Valley Entrepreneur.
+Mary Lou Song is the Executive Chairman of FuelX and a veteran Silicon Valley Entrepreneur.
 Prior to FuelX, Mary Lou joined eBay in 1996 as the company’s third employee because she loved shopping and the Internet.

 Later she joined social networking startup Friendster.
 And her love of writing and the news prompted her to launch Tokoni, a story-sharing site, and Ongo, an aggregated news service.
 She ultimately launched FuelX with her two co-founders to bring transparency into the advertising industry and help companies learn who their customers truly are.